VesperQuartz/aelf-bounty/README.md

 Maintaining accurate and readily available documentation is crucial in the domain of blockchain technology, as it benefits both developers and users.
 The "Rag Enabled LLM for Aelf Documentation" initiative aims to enhance the documentation process for the Aelf blockchain platform by leveraging advanced AI tools.

-This project combines Retrieval-Augmented Generation with a Language Model, utilizing Vertex AI and Gemini.
+This project combines Retrieval Augmented Generation with a Language Model, utilizing Vertex AI and Gemini.
 The RAG system retrieves relevant information from various sources, while the LLM generates clear and concise explanations.
 This combination helps ensure that the documentation is comprehensive, upto date, and easily understandable.

 The goal of this project is to create a tool that assists both experienced developers and newcomers in easily finding and comprehending information about the Aelf blockchain.
-By making the documentation more user-friendly and accessible, the "Rag Enabled LLM for Aelf Documentation" project aspires to become a valuable resource for the Aelf community.
+By making the documentation more user friendly and accessible.

 ## Vertex AI Search